luisawatkins/orbitdb-storacha-bridge/README.md

   - [ ] by creating a new account via an email confirmation (implemented but untested)
 - [x] OrbitDB CAR file storage (OrbitDB CustomStorage)
 - [ ] backup/restore between OrbitDB and Storacha in NodeJS via UCAN and privatekey (hash and identity preserving)
-- [ ] OrbitDB Storacha storage (OrbitDB CustomStorage) in NodeJS - storage ok - but OrbitDB CustomStore doesn't store the Manifest.Initial-sync therefore difficult
+- [ ] OrbitDB Storacha storage (OrbitDB CustomStorage) in NodeJS - storage ok - but OrbitDB CustomStore doesn't store the Manifest.
+Initial-sync therefore difficult but manageable by a standard restore of the orbitdb-storacha-bridge function!
 - [ ] OrbitDB Storacha storage (OrbitDB CustomStorage) in NodeJS (entries only - initial sync)

 > **Note:** Currently, each Storacha space contains one full backup.
 For multiple backups, use separate spaces.